 Doval’s message to forces: Clean up the terrorists, avoid collateral damage at any cost

-New Delhi, Sep 27: National Security Advisor, Ajit Doval who took stock of the situation in Jammu and Kashmir has advised security forces to be on high alert and also step up operations against terrorists.
+New Delhi, Sep 27: National Security Advisor (NSA), Ajit Doval who took stock of the situation in Jammu and Kashmir has advised security forces to be on high alert and also step up operations against terrorists.

 Sources privy to the discussions tell OneIndia that Doval made it clear that there was a lot of activity that one could expect from across the border.
 He cited the recent intelligence warnings and also the drone incident in Punjab.

 The source also said that during the meeting, Doval made it clear that the guard should be upped and operations against terrorists intensified.
-He however said that this should not come at the cost of civilian lives and there shall be no collateral damage.
+He, however, said that this should not come at the cost of civilian lives and there shall be no collateral damage.

 Post Pak drone intrusions, BSF sounds red alert along Line of Control